-- We have produced our first integrated portfolio report and accounts in alignment with TCFD and the new internationally-recognised IFRS ISSB standards.
+- We have produced our second integrated portfolio report and accounts.

 These reports, we hope, send an important signal to the market about the importance of transparent integrated performance assessment, and should be more useful for our investors.
-It also helps our investees prepare the required information for when they might produced their own integrated reports using these global standards.
+It also helps our investees prepare the required information for when they might produce their own integrated reports.
 The reports make transparent our impact valuation approach and share transparently all impact and ESG performance data against targets for all investments.
 The reports provide a commentary on our engagement and stewardship activities to improve performance.